reiversolutions/usp/README.md

  1. The sunshine and gloom - Setting
  2. Chatting with insanity - Languages
  3. Coping strategies
- 4. New powers
+ 4. Delusional tendencies - New powers
+ 5. People to talk to and people to hit - Antagonists
- 5. GM advice
+ 6. GM advice
- 6. Back of the book - Blurb
+ 7. Back of the book - Blurb

 --------------------------------------------------------------------------------------------------------------------